giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 stations you need, giving you `A(z)`, `EI(z)`, `J(z)` as a continuous field rather than a set of disconnected cross-sections.

-> `csf_sp` combines a section modeller, a  continuously-varying geometry/material engine, and a FEM cross-section solver - driven by a single YAML file.

 ### Quick start

 Write a YAML file, run one command: